Nacho Vidal: Personal life

 Vidal has stated that he is "open-minded", but is heterosexual in his personal life.
 He had his first daughter with Venezuelan Rosa Castro Camacho.

 On 31 May 2005, Vidal announced his retirement from pornography and married Colombian model Franceska Jaimes.
 They moved to a mansion previously owned by his family, located in the small town of Enguera, in Valencia, recovering it after his family's financial losses.
 He and his wife decided to start a family there.
 However, the couple separated six weeks later, and Vidal returned to porn only a few months after announcing his retirement.
 They have two children, and divorced in 2015.

 In February 2019, a Spanish newspaper stated that Nacho Vidal is HIV-positive.
 Later that year, in a 12-minute YouTube video, he clarified that his test was a false positive.
 He found after visits to a series of doctors that he has reactive arthritis, a highly painful, sometimes chronic or lifelong condition.
 This inflammatory syndrome is often triggered by a prior, treatable infection which may itself resolve (be healed).
 In Vidal's case, he explains, it was repeated infections by the STDs chlamydia and gonorrhea contracted during his sex work, each instance having been quickly treated and cured.
 Because of the disease he cannot work and is seeking disability benefits.

-In 2019, Vidal, Jaimes, and their trans-daughter Violeta were portrayed in the documentary Me llamo Violeta.
+In 2019, Vidal, Jaimes, and their daughter were portrayed in the documentary Me llamo Violeta.